earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 plain text 'file' such as `JSON` or `.csv`.

 <i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** Many API's allow
-us to specify the format of the data that we want returned in the response. <a href="https://dev.socrata.com/docs/formats/index.html" target="_blank">The Colorado SODA API is no exception - check out the documentation. </a>
+us to specify the format of the data that you want returned in the response. <a href="https://dev.socrata.com/docs/formats/index.html" target="_blank">The Colorado SODA API is no exception - check out the documentation. </a>
 {: .notice--success}

 ## Accessing API Data

-The first thing that we need to do is create our API request string.
-Remember that this is a `URL` with parameters parameters that specify which subset of the data that we want to access.
+The first thing that you need to do is create your API request string.
+Remember that this is a `URL` with parameters parameters that specify which subset of the data that you want to access.

-Note that we are using a new function - `paste0()` - to paste together a complex URL string.
-This is useful because we may want to iterate over different subsets of the same data (ie reuse the base url or the endpoint but request different subsets using different URL parameters).
+Note that you are using a new function - `paste0()` - to paste together a complex URL string.
+This is useful because you may want to iterate over different subsets of the same data (ie reuse the base url or the endpoint but request different subsets using different URL parameters).